 Where the client requests a website to be installed on a third-party server it is the sole responsibility of the client to ensure the hosting is sufficient for the requirements of the website.
 Verulam must be granted FTP access with read/write ability.
 Where it is necessary for Verulam to create email accounts or setup databases then full admin access must be provided (usually CPanel or Plesk).
 Verulam reserve the right to charge on a time basis for the transfer of a client website to third-party hosting.
-Verulam assumes that the transfer of a website will take no more than one hour and reserve the right to charge if issues with the third-party hosting results in it take longer than this to successfully transfer the website, unless a transfer time of greater than one hour is explicitly included in an estimate or invoice.
+Verulam assumes that the transfer of a website will take no more than two hours and reserve the right to charge if issues with the third-party hosting results in it take longer than this to successfully transfer the website, unless a transfer time of greater than two hours is explicitly included in an estimate or invoice.
 Verulam reserves the right to refuse to move a client website to remote hosting in extreme circumstances.
 In this case Verulam will supply the website files and databases to the client and they must arrange transfer themselves.
 All monies owing must be payed before the files/databases are supplied.
 Any costs incurred setting up or configuring third-party hosting or domains, such as calling premium-rate technical support lines, will be chargeable to the client.

 It is the responsibility of the client to inform Verulam if a hosting or maintenance contract/package is no longer required.
 Any used, but unbilled hosting time, will be owing for the period between the end of the last billed period and the notified end date for the hosting services.
-To cover administration costs, we reserve the right to charge a minimum of one months hosting, at the clients’ current hosting package rate, in this instance.
+To cover administration costs, we reserve the right to charge a minimum of one month’s hosting, at the clients’ current hosting package rate, in this instance.
 Where a client indicates that they no longer require hosting services from Verulam, the website will be removed from our servers at the end of the paid-for hosting period.
 It is the clients’ responsibility to ensure the website has been copied and moved by this date.
 Verulam take no responsibility for the loss of information, code or data where a client does not ensure this action is completed.

-Verulam take no responsibility for the loss of emails due server downtime, domain repointing or DNS modification, clients exceeding allocated quotas or for any other reason.
+Verulam takes no responsibility for the loss of emails due server downtime, domain repointing or DNS modification, clients exceeding allocated quotas or for any other reason.
 It is the responsibility of the client to setup their email programs and email clients using the information Verulam supply regarding usernames, passwords and server address (POP/SMTP).
 It is also the responsibility of the client to make sure they do not exceed email quotas (normally 150mb per email account) or incoming emails will not be deliverable.
 We advise clients to modify their email settings such that emails are deleted from the server after being downloaded, or at most one week after.

 Verulam cannot be held responsible for the loss of email data or website functionality during transfer of domain name (however long it takes) or changes to the nameservers or any other domain-related record and as such cannot accept liability for any economic losses (including revenues and profits), loss of goodwill, reputation or any other consequential or indirect losses the client may suffer due to the loss of website functionality, loss of email data or their inability to access the email data.